How to Treat Water in an Emergency

 Regardless of which filter you choose, be sure to carefully read and follow the manufacturer’s instructions and, if necessary, add disinfectant such as household bleach (see above for instructions) to the filtered water to kill any viruses and remaining bacteria.

-You may also be able to make water safe by distilling it, or boiling water and then collecting the steam as it condenses back into water.
-This method will remove microorganisms along with heavy metals, salts, and most other chemicals.
+You may also be able to make water safe by distilling it: boiling water and then collecting the steam as it condenses back into water.
+This method will remove microorganisms along with salts, and most other chemicals.

 Here’s how to distill water: